iiyyll01lin/cartesi-stock-exchanger/README.md

 This project implements a decentralized stock token exchange leveraging Cartesi for verifiable off-chain computation.

+> **⚠️ IMPORTANT:** Docker permissions are required to run this project.
+Make sure you either run the scripts with `sudo` or add your user to the docker group with `sudo usermod -aG docker $USER` (requires logout/login to take effect).

 ## Overview

 The exchange allows users to deposit ETH and specific stock tokens (like AAPL, represented as ERC20) into a smart contract.
 Buy and sell orders are placed on-chain, locking the necessary funds.
 The complex task of matching these orders is delegated to a Cartesi Machine, which runs a Python script (`offchain_logic.py`) implementing a price-time priority matching algorithm.
 Once the Cartesi computation is complete and finalized, an authorized admin triggers an on-chain function to process the results, updating user balances and order statuses according to the matched trades verified by Cartesi Compute.